Press Secretary Says Trump Mocked Morning Joe Host Because She ‘Bullied’ Him

 When asked whether there was anything else that could possibly explain the president’s tweets, Sanders said she was “not aware of any extra backstory on that front.”

-Sadly, Trump’s fellow conservatives don’t seem to care that a TV host hurt his feelings — many have condemned his tweets, and House Speaker Paul Ryan called them “inappropriate,” and said they do nothing to “improve the tone and civility of debate.”
+Sadly, Trump’s fellow conservatives don’t seem to care that a TV host hurt his feelings – many have condemned his tweets, and House Speaker Paul Ryan called them “inappropriate” and said they do nothing to “improve the tone and civility of debate.”